Dartmouth-Data-Analytics-Core/DAC-WES-pipeline/README.md

 ## Prerequisites
 In order to successfully run this pipeline, you will need a target regions file which indicates which genomic coordinates were targetted during the library preparation stage.
 Example data included in this repository are derived from samples targetted with the [Twist Mouse Exome Panel](https://www.twistbioscience.com/products/ngs/fixed-panels/mouse-exome-panel).
 The regions file, which should be in [bed format](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) will be used to direct mapping and parallelize freebayes commands.
 Included in this repository is the `Twist_Mouse_Exome_Target_Rev1_7APR20.bed` file, which is built on the [GRCm38 mm10 genome](https://genome.ucsc.edu/cgi-bin/hgGateway?db=mm10).

 To generate these regions, along with a sequence dictionary and interval list, you *must* run the `001_prepare_bed_list.sh` script.
 This script is a simple SLURM-job submission script, built for compatibility on the [Dartmouth Discovery HPC](https://rc.dartmouth.edu/discoveryhpc/).
-In this script, you must edit the `TARGETS` and `REF` arguments. `TARGETS` expects the full path to your exome target bed file and `REF` expects the full path to your organisms reference in [fasta format](https://www.ncbi.nlm.nih.gov/genbank/fastaformat/#:~:text=In%20FASTA%20format%20the%20line,should%20not%20contain%20any%20spaces.)
+In this script, you must edit the `TARGETS`, `REF`, and `ORG` arguments. `TARGETS` expects the full path to your exome target bed file and `REF` expects the full path to your organisms reference in [fasta format](https://www.ncbi.nlm.nih.gov/genbank/fastaformat/#:~:text=In%20FASTA%20format%20the%20line,should%20not%20contain%20any%20spaces.) `ORG` expects the organism genome build to dynamically name output files.

 To run the code, run the following command: